 NOTE: See Methodology Notes for more details on average salary.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison group that have a value for each indicator.
 Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Human Resources survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2024, Human Resources survey component.